Comprehensive Guide to Crafting a Dental Business Plan

 Your growth strategy must detail how you intend to grow your dental practice over time.
 Growth is possible by expanding patient numbers, adding services, or opening additional locations.

 The growth and sustainability strategy illustrates your vision of the future for your dental practice.
-In considering these factors, you show to prospective investors and other stakeholders that your practice is capable of flourishing and growing over the long term.
+In considering these factors, you show prospective investors and other stakeholders that your practice is capable of flourishing and growing over the long term.

 12. Appendix